-J. Karakkattu, Emmanuel James, Mohan, A., and Anil kumar, “Effectiveness and Safety of Colistin in Multi Drug Resistant Urinary Tract Infections”, Journal of Applied Pharmaceutical Science, vol. 7, no. 9, pp. 148 - 152, 2017.
+J. Karattattu, Mohan, A., Emmanuel James, and Anil kumar, “Effectiveness and Safety of Colistin in Multi Drug Resistant Urinary Tract Infections”, Journal of Applied Pharmaceutical Science (JAPS), vol. 7, no. 9, pp. 148 - 152, 2017.